-Whether I’m learning how to endorse someone on LinkedIn or finding out how to post an article on LinkedIn to share my thoughts and expertise, there’s a lot more to do than just apply for open jobs.
+Whether I’m connecting with an old colleague or posting an article to share my thoughts and expertise, there’s a lot more to do than just apply for open jobs.
 With the debut of Private Mode, users like myself can also check out the profile of a connection without them knowing.

 This feature is great for recruiters and other business professionals who are interesting in browsing profiles to find potential candidates, new clients, sales leads, and business partners.